Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 12 November 2025 13.41.45 UTC
+- WIB: Rabu, 12 November 2025 14.27.46 UTC
-- WITA: Rabu, 12 November 2025 14.41.45 UTC
+- WITA: Rabu, 12 November 2025 15.27.46 UTC
-- WIT: Rabu, 12 November 2025 15.41.45 UTC
+- WIT: Rabu, 12 November 2025 16.27.46 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: inspirational
+Kategori: friendship